markqvist/Reticulum/README.md

 ## Notable Features
 - Coordination-less globally unique addressing and identification
 - Fully self-configuring multi-hop routing over heterogeneous carriers
+- Flexible scalability over heterogeneous topologies
+  - Reticulum can carry data over any mixture of physical mediums and topologies
+  - Low-bandwidth networks can co-exist and interoperate with large, high-bandwidth networks
 - Initiator anonymity, communicate without revealing your identity
   - Reticulum does not include source addresses on any packets
 - Asymmetric X25519 encryption and Ed25519 signatures as a basis for all communication